 A vocal proponent of its responsible use, she called for a moratorium on using CRISPR technology to make permanent to the human germline in 2015.
 Doudna's early guidance for more research and discussion came to the fore in the "CRISPR babies" announcement of late 2018, when she and other leaders in the field expressed horror at a Chinese scientist's claim of creating twin "designer babies" in an experiment flawed in both ethics and science.

-Doudna, who studied biology at Pomona College, is an investigator with the Howard Hughes Medical Institute, senior investigator at Gladstone Institutes, and the executive director of the Innovative Genomics Institute.
+Doudna, who studied chemistry at Pomona College, is an investigator with the Howard Hughes Medical Institute, senior investigator at Gladstone Institutes, and the executive director of the Innovative Genomics Institute.
 She co-founded and serves on the advisory panel of several companies that use CRISPR technology in unique ways, including Inari, Synthego, Mammoth Biosciences and Caribou Biosciences.

 She is a member of the National Academy of Sciences, the National Academy of Medicine, the National Academy of Inventors, and the American Academy of Arts and Sciences.
 Doudna is also a Foreign Member of the Royal Society and has received numerous other honors including the Breakthrough Prize in Life Sciences, the Japan Prize, Kavli Prize, and Wolf Prize.
 Doudna's work led TIME to recognize her as one of the "100 Most Influential People" in 2015 and a runner-up for "Person of the Year" in 2016.
 She is the co-author of A Crack in Creation, a personal account of her research and the societal and ethical implications of gene editing.